Shuboy742/Depression_Detection_DL/README.md

 #Emotion Recognition and Depression Detection System using Deep Learning
--This project implements a web application for detecting signs of depression in user-uploaded videos.
+<br>-This project implements a web application for detecting signs of depression in user-uploaded videos.</br>

 #Tech Stack
 <br>1)Backend: Python (Flask)</br>